Richard Hammar: Education and career

 His books include Pastor, Church & Law, the annual Church and Clergy Tax Guide, Church Finance, the Church Guide to Copyright Law, the biannual Handbook of Church Compensation, and individual tax guides for church denominations.
 He has also written the Church Law & Tax Report newsletter since 1987, has contributed articles to numerous journals and publications, and is a frequent speaker at legal and tax conferences such as NACBA's The Church Network conference.
 He co-founded, with Cambridge University in England, an international program in risk management for religious organizations.

 In 1992, he published a video and book (Reducing the Risk of Child Abuse in Your Church) which was distributed and has assisted religious organizations in managing the risk of child sexual abuse.

 Personal

-Hammar and his wife have three children and three grandchildren, and he credits his wife with his conversion to Christianity.
+Hammar and his wife have three children and five grandchildren, and he credits his wife with his conversion to Christianity.
 Hammar is also an active amateur astronomer.